-3. Recommendation Letter: Applicants are required to submit two recommendation letters.
-The letters have to be submitted in original bearing the referees signature.
-Preferably they should be written on official letter paper (bearing the letter head of the university or institution issuing the letter) and placed in a sealed envelope.
+3. Recommendation Letter: Applicants are required to submit a recommendation letter.
+The letter has to be submitted in original bearing the referees signature.
+Preferably it should be written on official letter paper (bearing the letter head of the university or institution issuing the letter) and placed in a sealed envelope.

 The recommendation letter can be written by a person from your academic field (e.g. professor, lecturer, student advisor) or by a person from the professional field (e.g. employer, internship advisor).
-If the applicant is a student, at least one of the letters has to be written by a person from his/her academic area.
+If the applicant is a student, the letter should be written by a person from his/her academic area.